llvm/llvm-project/flang/docs/FlangDriver.md

 ## The `flang-to-external-fc` script
 The `flang-to-external-fc` wrapper script for `flang` was introduced as a development tool and to facilitate testing.
-While code-generation is not available in Flang, you can use it as a drop-in replacement for other Fortran compilers in your build scripts.

-The `flang-to-external-fc` wrapper script will:
+In particular, it will:
 * use `flang` to unparse the input source file (i.e. it will run `flang -fc1 -fdebug-unparse <input-file>`), and then
 * call a host Fortran compiler, e.g. `gfortran`, to compile the unparsed file.